simplcommerce/SimplCommerce/README.md

 - Update the connection string in appsettings.json in SimplCommerce.WebHost
 - Build whole solution.
 - In the Task Runner Explorer, right click on the "copy-modules" task and Run.
-- Open Package Manager Console Window and type "Update-Database" then press Enter.
+- Open Package Manager Console Window and type "update-database" then press Enter.
 This action will create database schema
 - Execute src/Database/StaticData.sql on the created database to create seeding data
 - In Visual Studio Press Control + F5
 - The back-office can access via /Admin using the pre-created account: admin@simplcommerce.com, 1qazZAQ!